ckan/ckan/doc/api.rst

 * The location of new entity resources will be indicated in the 'Location' header containing the resource location of the new entity.

-* PUT operations may instead use the HTTP POST method with the same.
+* PUT operations may instead use the HTTP POST method.

 * POSTing data to a register resource will create a new entity, whilst PUT/POSTing data to an entity resource will update an existing entity.